 Most surgeons choose to wait

 In most cases, when an injury to the nose has happened recently, a surgeon will choose to wait for the nose to heal completely before performing any surgery on it.
-The reason is that it’s hard for a surgeon to judge the condition of the nose when it’s still swollen and bruised, just as a patient can’t tell how well a Charlotte rhinoplasty has gone until the swelling has gone down.
+The reason is that it’s hard for a surgeon to judge the condition of the nose when it’s still swollen and bruised, just as a patient can’t tell how well a nose job has gone until the swelling has gone down.

 It will take at least four to six weeks for the swelling to subside, and may take longer.
 As in the case of recovery from a nose job, sleeping in a sitting position may reduce the swelling.
 The longer you let your nose heal before seeking a surgical remedy, the more certain both your surgeon and yourself can be of the results.